MysteryPancake/Houdini-VBD/README.md

 Vellum uses a technique called [XPBD (Extended Position-Based Dynamics)](https://matthias-research.github.io/pages/publications/XPBD.pdf).
 XPBD uses constraints to simulate soft body behaviour.
 Constraints are solved in parallel workgroups (colors) in OpenCL for better performance.
 Colors are groups of constraints that aren't directly connected.

 Cloth is a good example of a soft body.
-It's bendy but stiff in terms of edge lengths.
+It's easy to bend but hard to stretch.
 In XPBD this is simulated with distance constraints.
-Distance constraints try to preserve their rest length based on stiffness.
+Distance constraints try to preserve their rest length.
 When you stretch or squash a distance constraint, it pulls the points towards the middle until they reach their rest length again.
-Since shortening one constraint makes others longer and vice versa, it's an iterative process.
+Since shortening one constraint makes others longer, it's an iterative process.
 It propagates over several iterations until everything converges to the target length.

 <img src="./images/edging.png" width="700">